NickWaldock/Awesome-80s/README.md

 - The user clicks the button which activates the 'active' (a 'pop' effect) and 'hover' (a continuous fade in and out effect) CSS classes and the inner text changes and alternates from "Kit 1" to "Kit 2"
 - For the user to be able to switch sound sets during the layer programming a hidden check box was used to toggle between the sounds via JavaScript 'if' statements in the individual sound functions.

-**Result** *Pass - the user and design expecations are fulfilled*
+**Result:** *Pass - the user and design expecations are fulfilled*
 <br/>
 <br/>

 ### BPM Input
 **User and Design Expectation**
-- The button is clearly named for its purpose
+- The button is clearly named and designed for its purpose
 - To allow the user to input their choice of speed in beats per minute and for the computer to interpret the choice correctly during audio playback performance
 - For the input to be an integer only
 <br/>

 **Testing**
-- The first solution theorised was to use radio buttons with a selection of pre-set tempos for the user to choose between, although possible this wouldn't allow the user as much freedom to manipulate the tempos to extremes or with nuance as an input integer input would.
+- The first solution theorised used radio buttons with a selection of pre-set tempos for the user to choose between, although possible this wouldn't allow the user as much freedom to manipulate the tempos to extremes or with nuance as an input integer input would.
 - The input was set to specifically accept integers and update a variable for the setTimeout function
 - In testing the user input would automatically be interpreted in milliseconds.
 Code was required to convert beats per minutes into milliseconds as the value is loaded into the variable
 <br/>

-**Result** *Pass - the user and design expecations are fulfilled*
+**Result:** *Pass - the user and design expecations are fulfilled*
 <br/>
 <br/>

 ### Reset Button
 **User and Design Expectation**
-- The button is clearly named for its purpose
+- The button is clearly named and designed for its purpose
 - Be interactive on mouse hover to indicate a clickable element and provide visual feedback that a click has occured
 - The button resets the loaded sounds allowing the user to create sound patterns from scratch
 - Provide visual feedback to the user that the reset has been succesful